Neurosurgery Residency Program

 Read more about the history of MUSC’s Neurosurgery Program.

-PGY-2 through PGY-4: During these years, the resident obtains a comprehensive introduction to clinical neurosurgery and related disciplines at the Medical University Hospital, the MUSC Children’s Hospital, and the VA Hospital.
-The resident will have a broad exposure to all facets of neurosurgical care in the inpatient and outpatient settings.
-The resident will gain progressively increasing clinical responsibilities in the operating room, the hospital and the outpatient settings.
+PGY 2-3: During the second and third years (‘Junior resident’), under increased responsibility and autonomy under the direction of the chief residents and faculty, trainees obtain a comprehensive introduction to clinical neurosurgery and related disciplines at the Medical University of South Carolina Hospital.
+The trainees will have broad exposure to all facets of neurosurgical care in the inpatient and outpatient settings.
+Trainees will gain progressively increasing clinical responsibility in the operating room, the hospital, and outpatient settings.
+Additionally, all trainees will have full exposure to inpatient and outpatient management of a broad range of neurosurgical problems.
 There is also a progressive increase in the teaching responsibilities for medical students and other residents.

-PGY-5: The fifth year resident serves as the junior chief resident.
-The large clinical service is divided between the two chief residents.
-During the year, the resident will rotate between the services at regular intervals.
-The resident will be involved in all levels of inpatient and outpatient clinical care, with increasing responsibility based on the individual’s experience and ability.
+PGY 5: During the fifth year, trainees serve as the junior chief resident at the Medical University of South Carolina Hospital, Medical University of South Carolina Children’s Hospital, and Ralph H. Johnson VA Medical Center.
+The large clinical service at these hospitals is divided between two or three chief residents.
+During the year, trainees will rotate between the services at regular intervals.
+Trainees will be involved in all levels of inpatient and outpatient clinic care, with increasing responsibility based on the individual’s experience and ability.

-PGY-7: The seventh year resident serves are the senior chief resident.
-During the year, the resident will rotate between the services at regular intervals.
-The resident will be involved in all levels of inpatient and outpatient clinical care, with increasing responsibility based on the individual’s experience and ability.
-In addition, the senior resident will have additional administrative duties including the organization of clinical neurosurgery conferences, call schedules, etc.
+PGY 7: In the seventh and final year, trainees serve as the senior chief resident at the Medical University of South Carolina Hospital, the Medical University of South Carolina Children’s Hospital, and the Ralph H. Johnson VA Medical Center.
+The large clinical service at these hospitals is divided between two or three chief residents.
+During the year, trainees will rotate between the services at regular intervals.
+Trainees will be involved in all levels of inpatient and outpatient clinic care, with increasing responsibility based on the individual’s experience and ability.
+In addition, the senior resident will have additional administrative duties including: the organization of neurosurgical conferences, resident block schedules, and call schedules.